NEW MEMBERS WELCOME

 Stance

-A player must stand on the mat and at the moment of delivering the bowl and must have one foot remaining within the confines of the mat.
+A player must have at least one foot on the mat and at the moment of delivering the bowl and one foot must remain within the confines of the mat.
 The foot may be either in contact with or over the mat.
 Failure to observe this law constitutes a foot-fault, an illegal shot.

 ……….and remember, enjoy yourself – it’s just a bit of fun